 Choose from 4 levels of image resolution, as follows.
 For guidelines on how many shots at each resolution setting can fit on a memory card, see "Specifications" (p.
-33).
+32).

-- Press the (m) button, choose L in the menu, and choose the desired option (p.
-41). - The option you configured is now displayed. - To restore the original setting, repeat this process but choose L.
+- Press the ⊕ button, choose in the menu, and choose the desired option (p.
+41). - The option you configured is now displayed. - To restore the original setting, repeat this process but choose